How To Tell Brass From Bronze

 Composition and Properties

 Brass and bronze are often confused due to their similar appearance, but they each come from distinct compositions.
-Brass is primarily composed of copper and zinc, which gives it a bright, yellow hue.
-In contrast, bronze is mainly copper and tin, yielding a more reddish color.
+Brass is primarily composed of copper and zinc — if you also struggle to tell brass from copper, our dedicated guide covers the subtle colour and weight tests that separate them.
+Bronze is mainly copper and tin, yielding a more reddish colour.
 Each metal possesses unique properties: brass is known for its malleability and resistance to corrosion, making it an ideal choice for applications requiring intricate shapes.
 Bronze, while also resistant to corrosion, is tougher, making it suitable for historical statues and certain marine applications.
+If you enjoy identifying metals by their properties, our guide on how to tell aluminium from stainless steel covers similar hands-on tests for two other commonly confused workshop materials.

 Common Uses and Applications

-Our daily encounters with these metals can be fascinating.
 Brass is commonly found in musical instruments, plumbing fixtures, and decorative items due to its shiny finish and workability.
-On the other hand, bronze is often used for sculpture, medals, and bearings, as its durability under friction is unmatched.
-By recognizing where these alloys are used, we can sharpen our skills in identifying them: knowing what to look for can make a world of difference.
+Bronze is often used for sculpture, medals, and bearings, as its durability under friction is unmatched.
+When shopping for quality decorative pieces or jewellery, being able to identify the base metal is as valuable as knowing how to tell real leather from fake — both skills help you assess authenticity before you buy.
+Recognising where these alloys are used sharpens our identification skills considerably.

 Visual and Physical Differences